 Kyrgyzstan’s lowest quality of life score is for the right to health, at 79.8%.

 Compare Kyrgyzstan’s right to health score with other countries’ scores here.

 When asked to provide more context about who was least likely to enjoy their economic and social rights in 2018, our respondents mentioned the following:

-- Low income families where children are forced to work is an impediment to education
+- Low income families where children are forced to work.
+Children working is an impediment to education

-- Restrictions on pre-school and school education exist for internal migrants
+- Internal migrants experience restrictions on pre-school and school education

 - Roma-Lyuli children have difficulty enjoying their right to education

 - People working in sewing workshops and the mining industry have trouble enjoying their rights to fair and just working conditions